MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management.md

 the Multicurrency Management documentation for more information about currencies and rate types.

+> [!NOTE]
-*If a rate type isn’t assigned to a customer on a multicurrency transaction, the default rate type you’ve entered for the Sales Series using the Multicurrency Setup window appears instead.
-Therefore, be sure you’ve entered a Sales series default rate type.*
+> If a rate type isn’t assigned to a customer on a multicurrency transaction, the default rate type you’ve entered for the Sales Series using the Multicurrency Setup window appears instead.
+Therefore, be sure you’ve entered a Sales series default rate type.

 1. Select a statement cycle for printing statements for this customer.
 If you don’t send statements to the customer, select No Statement.